pangxueyu233/CC_LY_LAB_WEBSITE/content/authors/YY/_index.md

 ---
 # Display name
-title: Jing Xu
+title: Yi Yang

 # Username (this should match the folder name)
 authors:
-- XJ
+- YY

 # Is this the primary user of the site?
 superuser: false